 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-For these jobs, we route a 30-yard bin featuring reinforced sides and a heavier floor plate; we cap the fill volume well below the visual rim so the Lowboy maintains legal axle weight.
-We set this low-wall equipment for your project, or we provide our general construction debris service for mixed loads during the renovation.
+We route a reinforced 30-yard low-wall bin with thicker sides and a heavier floor plate to manage this density; we also cap the fill volume well below the visual rim to maintain legal axle weight.
+For standard loads, we offer a general construction debris service.
+We use a lowboy for transport; it ensures stability.

 Same-day Pickup for Fast Roof Project Turnover